Dr0bunny/linux-server-administration/README.md

 | dbadmin | Database Administrator | Database services only | Manage MySQL/PostgreSQL |
 | developer | Developer | Read-only system access | Development and testing |
 | auditor | Security Auditor | No sudo (read-only via groups) | Security monitoring and audits |

-**Disclaimer:** This repository is for educational purposes.
-Always follow your organization's security policies and compliance requirements in production environments.